Apple iOS 10 Update

 - Follow us on Twitter.

 - Sign up for our newsletter.

-Cynthia Young, the CEO of STAT, which is a U.S.-based, national provider of credentialing, payor enrollment, rate negotiation, and other credentialing related services.
+Cynthia Young, the former CEO of STAT, which is a U.S.-based, national provider of credentialing, payor enrollment, rate negotiation, and other credentialing related services.